Agemonia/Agemoniafaq/index.md

 <details>
 <summary><b>Scenario 13</b></summary>
-<p><b>Do the Mushroom areas block line of sight?</b> No, they don't block line of sight.
-The dotted outlines in this scenario are purely visual to show the outlines of the Mushroom areas and are to be considered as single white lines with no height difference.
-These Mushroom areas just have special rules on how the Heroes may enter them.</p>
+<p><b>Do the mushroom areas block line of sight?</b> No, they don't block line of sight.
+The dotted outlines in this scenario are purely visual to show the outlines of the mushroom areas and are to be considered as single white lines with no height difference.
+These mushroom areas just have special rules on how the Heroes may enter them.</p>
-<p><b>Can you make ranged or magic attack through the Mushroom areas?</b> Yes, since they do not block line of sight, ranged and magic attacks can be made through the Mushroom areas (thematically imagine it as attacking underneath the mushroom tops).</p>
+<p><b>Can you make ranged or magic attack through the mushroom areas?</b> Yes, since they do not block line of sight, ranged and magic attacks can be made through the mushroom areas (thematically imagine it as attacking underneath the mushroom tops).</p>
-<p><b>Can Enemies make melee attacks into the Mushroom areas?</b> Yes.
-The scenario rules state that Enemies may not enter the Mushroom areas but they can still attack Heroes in adjacent Mushroom areas with a melee attack (magic and ranged attacks too).</p>
+<p><b>Can Enemies make melee attacks into the mushroom areas?</b> Yes.
+The scenario rules state that Enemies may not enter the mushroom areas but they can still attack Heroes in adjacent mushroom areas with a melee attack (magic and ranged attacks too).</p>
 <p><b>Story card H: The 2nd condition states that if there is no Teleporter token in this area, it adds an inactive Teleporter token.
 Does this inactive token then flip to its active side on the next turn due to the first condition on the card?</b> - No, upon flipping the card, only one of the first two conditions would trigger once (either with or without a Teleporter token).
 After that only the bottom range 0 ‘Use the Teleporter’ is available (hint: you’ll need to activate the Teleporter in some other way).</p>
 </details>
 <br>